Not sure what type of radiator you need? Let the experts help you choose the perfect style for your home

 Before you get stuck in to selecting a type of radiator, take some time to consider how your radiators will be heated.
 There are three main options:

-- Plumbed Radiators: This is the most common type of radiator.
+This is the most common type of radiator.
 It will be connected to your central heating system and rely on your boiler to heat hot water which will then be circulated through pipes around your home into the radiators.

-- Electric Radiators: These are a good option for those looking for a radiator to fit into a space where there is no central heating — for example a new garden office, or annexe.
+These are a good option for those looking for a radiator to fit into a space where there is no central heating – for example a new garden office, or annexe.
 Rather than being controlled centrally, electric radiators are operated individually.
 Some can be plugged into to a conventional socket, while others need an electrician to fit.

-- Dual Fuel Radiators: This radiator type is usually a central heating radiator that has a mains-powered device inserted into it.
-This allows you to have the radiator heated even when the central heating elsewhere in the house is turned off (for example in the summer months) — it is a great option for heated towel rails.
+This radiator type is usually a central heating radiator that has a mains-powered device inserted into it.
+This allows you to have the radiator heated even when the central heating elsewhere in the house is turned off (for example in the summer months) – it is a great option for heated towel rails.

 There are several different types of radiator – they vary in size, shape, style and also in how much heat they emit.

-Perhaps the most basic of all the types of radiator out there.
+These are the most basic of all the types of radiator out there.
 These horizontal radiators run off the central heating and are wall-mounted.

-Double panel radiators are horizontal-style radiators, made up of two single panels up against each other.
+Double-panel radiators are horizontal-style radiators, made up of two single panels up against each other.
 They are also wall-mounted.

-Column Radiators
+Column radiators

-Vertical Radiators
+Vertical radiators

 Vertical radiators are also sometimes known as 'upright radiators' and are ideal in smaller spaces or where a more creative solution to the more traditional style of radiator is required.
 They make a great design statement.